miykael/nipype-beginner-s-guide/homepage/glossary.rst

 Interfaces
 **********
 Interfaces in the context of Nipype are program wrappers that allow Nipype which runs in Python_ to run a program or function in any other programming language.
 As a result, Python_ becomes the common denominator of all neuroimaging software packages and allows Nipype to easily connect them to each other.
 For a full list of software interfaces supported by Nipype go `here <http://nipy.sourceforge.net/nipype/documentation.html>`_.
-For more see the `introductory section <http://miykael.github.com/nipype-beginner-s-guide/nipype.html#interfaces>`_ of this beginner's guide.
+For more see the `introduction section of this beginner's guide <http://miykael.github.com/nipype-beginner-s-guide/nipype.html#interfaces>`_.

 Inter-stimulus Interval (ISI)
 *****************************